-- A Preferred Lab Benefit program available through either Quest Diagnostics or Stormont-Vail HealthCare.
+- Preferred Lab Benefit programs available through either Quest Diagnostics or Stormont-Vail HealthCare.

 Plan C with Health Savings Account (HSA) or Health Reimbursement Account (HRA)

 Plan C has a few differences including:

 - Premiums for coverage are lower than those for Plan A.

-- Your employer provides you with a contribution to your Health Savings Account (HSA) or Health Reimbursement Account (HRA) that can be used towards your deductible.
+- Your employer provides you with a contribution to your Health Savings Account (HSA) or Health Reimbursement Account (HRA) that can be used towards your Deductible and/or Coinsurance.

-- Most covered services are subject to the deductible.
+- Most covered services are subject to the Deductible and/or Coinsurance.
 See the Health Plan Comparison Chart included with this booklet to see the Deductibles, Coinsurance and Out Of Pocket costs.